-Sothern lights are not as popular as the one at the arctic, but they are still very beautiful and worth seeing.
+Sothern lights are not as popular as the one at the arctic circle, but they are still very beautiful and worth seeing.

-Because there is less land surface in the southern hemisphere, the green light of the south are mostly visible from water, and this is why they
+Because there is less land surface in the southern hemisphere, the dancing light of the south are mostly visible from the water, and this is why they

 8.1 Southern lights in Australia